How to Build a DIY Compost Bin For Rich Amendments

 Each of the side panels is assembled by sandwiching the rails between two pieces of wood.

-Now let’s outline the process of building your compost bins in a bay system.
+Now let’s outline the process of building your DIY compost bin in a bay system.
 We’re going to work through this process from the planning stages all the way to harvesting finished compost.
 We’ll also touch on some of the maintenance tasks required to keep your bays up to snuff.

 Planning Stages

-Before your gather your materials, plan your design on paper or on your computer.
-Include the measurements of your space, and that of your complete bay system, as well as the individual bays.
-Consider questions like, where will the compost bays be located?
+Before you gather your materials, plan your design on paper or on your computer.
+Include the measurements of your space and that of your complete bay system, as well as the individual bays.
+Consider questions like: Where will the compost bays be located?
 How long will I use this system for making compost?
 Do I want it to be modular or more permanent?

 All these considerations will help you determine the best ways to gather materials and implement your design.